Solvability of Discrete Helmholtz Equations: A discrete unique continuation principle for the Helmholtz equation

 \item The neighbouring nodes of a node $z\in\mathcal{N}$ are denoted by

 \item The set of edges $\mathcal{E}_{\Omega}$, where edge $[z_{1},z_{2}]$ has been replaced by edge $[\tilde{z}_{1},\tilde{z}_{2}]$ is denoted by

 \end{enumerate}

-We emphasize that the strategies described above are heuristic, e.g., only the case \(k=2\) is considered (Algorithm \ref{alg:mesh-refinement}: line 5).
-However, we expect that they are successful in the vast majority of cases where MOTZ returns \texttt{MOTZ\_result = critical}.
+We emphasize that the strategies described above are heuristic, e.g., only the case of two neighbours is considered in Algorithm \ref{alg:mesh-refinement}: line 5.
+However, we expect that they are successful in the vast majority of cases where MOTZ returns \texttt{MOTZ\_trans = false}.

-Figure \ref{fig:mesh_negative.eps} shows an example of a mesh, where the checking algorithm returns \texttt{MOTZ\_result = critical}, together with a nonempty set $\mathcal{N}_{\operatorname*{dof}}$ consisting of four points (see Figure \ref{fig:mesh_negative_false} ).
+Figure \ref{fig:mesh_negative.pdf} shows an example of a mesh, where the checking algorithm returns \texttt{MOTZ\_result = critical}, together with a non-empty set $\mathcal{N}_{\operatorname*{dof}}$ consisting of four points (see Figure \ref{fig:mesh_negative_false} ).
 We apply Algorithm \ref{alg:mesh-refinement} MOTZ\_flip, which in this case will detect four edges that can potentially be flipped.
 As a simple quality score we measure the minimal angle for each triangle in the mesh.
 Due to the symmetry of the mesh, the quality score for each potential modification suggested by MOTZ\_flip coincides.
 Therefore, there is no preference concerning the choice of the edge that will be flipped in this case.
 Figure \ref{fig:mesh_negative_improved} shows the modified mesh.
 Indeed, this modification is sufficient in order for MOTZ to return \texttt{MOTZ\_result = certified}.